-In the present world all majority IDE`s supporting the HotSwap for web applications using embedded JDK HotSwap Mechanism without restarting the running web/application servers or deploying the application.
+In the present world, the majority of IDEs support the HotSwap for web applications using embedded JDK HotSwap Mechanism without restarting the running web/application servers or deploying the application.

-But drawback or limitation of this mechanism is it only reload the method bodies, means if we add any new methods, adding annotation or changing the method signature it will not affect.
+But drawback or limitation of this mechanism is it only reloads the method bodies, which means if we add any new methods, add annotation or change the method signature it will not affect.

-All modern build tools like maven, gradle provides a plugin for Spring Loaded Java agent, we can include as dependency and start development without need to restart/redeploy the application for every change.
+All modern build tools like maven and Gradle provides a plugin for the Spring Loaded Java agent.
+We can include it as a dependency and start development without the need to restart/redeploy the application for every change.

 Add the below dependency in build file(pom.xml)

-Spring-boot-devtools is the one of the dependency using which it will provide additional development feature like excluding the template cache, dynamic reloading of the properties files etc.
+Spring-boot-devtools are one of the dependencies using which it will provide additional development features like excluding the template cache, dynamic reloading of the properties files, etc.

 How to enable hot swapping in Intellij IDEA for a Spring Boot project https://t.co/ZwwJi44SAW— Fidel Nunez Kanut (@fidelnunezkanut) March 17, 2017

 These development tools will be disabled, if are in production mode by default, here the production mode means, if we are launching spring boot applications as java -jar